charmplusplus/charm/doc/projections/manual.rst

 overall utilization graph of the application is desired to identify smaller regions of time for more detailed study.
-Attempting to generate the same graph using the detailed logs of the prior tracemode may be unnecessarily time consuming or impossible.
+Attempting to generate the same graph using the detailed logs of the prior tracemode may be unnecessarily time consuming or resource intensive.

 The following is a list of runtime options available under this
 tracemode: